Azure/ARM-private-deployment/README.md

 ## Sample ARM Template

-This repository contains a sample ARM template which deploys:
+This repository contains a sample ARM template which deploys a storage account via a linked template.

-- A network interface
-- A network security group
-- A virtual network
-- A public IP address
-- A virtual machine (default SKU Standard B2s)

 This is just to demonstrate a deployment from a private repository using Azure Template Specs and should be replaced with your desired template.
-It is based on the [Simple Linux Virtual Machine Quickstart](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.compute/vm-simple-linux).

 The sample ARM template also utilises a linked template to demonstrate that linked templates are also uploaded as an Azure Template Spec.